Pen and Ink Drawings

 Each type of pen will result in a different quality of line.
 The kind of pen you prefer will depend on the type of line you would like to create, bearing in mind such qualities as thickness or thinness of the line, and fluidity versus control.
 The kind of pen you choose will also depend upon the type of art you want to create, in terms of style and subject.

-My three favorite pens are currently the Prismacolor Premier Illustration Markers, Sakura Pigma Micron Pens and Staedtler Pigment Liner Pens.
+My four favorite pens are currently the Prismacolor Premier Illustration Markers, Sakura Pigma Micron Pens, Staedtler Pigment Liner Pens, and Spectrum Noir Artliner Pens.
 These are the pens that I use to create my ink drawings.
 They come in a variety of nib thicknesses.
 I especially love the super tiny nibs (.005), because they allow for lots of detail.
 However, it is really handy having the thicker ones for filling in lots of space!
 Therefore, I would recommend having a range of nib sizes.

 If you are using only one color ink on paper, you'll basically be working in two colors: the color of your ink, and the color of your paper.
 Each will play off the other.
 In pen and ink drawings, the blank space is just as important as the markings you make with the pen.
 Therefore, you need to pay as much attention to what's going on in the background as you are to what you're doing with the pen.
 If you are more accustomed to working in color, this will require a different way of thinking and creating art than you might be used to.